yuin/sesame/README.md

 mappers:                                         # configurations for a mapper collection
   package: mapper                                # package name for generated mapper collection
   destination: ./mapper/mappers_gen.go           # destination for generation
+  nil-map: nil                                   # how are nil collections mapped
+  nil-slice: nil                                 #   a value should be one of 'nil', 'empty' (default: nil)
 mappings:                                        # configurations for object-to-object mappings
   - name: TodoMapper                             # name of the mapper.
 This must be unique within all mappers
     package: mapper                              # package name for generated mapper